Naturally Daily

 You can make a roller blend by mixing your choice of essential oils.
 Here’s a recipe:

-Mix 8 drops of ginger essential oil and 5 drops of each of cardamom and peppermint essential oil.
+Mix 8 drops of ginger essential oil and 5 drops of each cardamom and peppermint essential oil.
 Add one oz of sweet almond oil into that mixture.

 You need to mix well and pour it into a roller bottle.
 You can apply the blend to your stomach area, nostrils, and temples when you feel seasick.